-The Early and Periodic Screening, Diagnosis and Treatment (EPSDT) benefit provides comprehensive and preventive health care services for OHP members from birth to age 21.
-This benefit provides you with the care you need for your health and development.
+The Early and Periodic Screening, Diagnosis and Treatment (EPSDT) program provides comprehensive and preventive health care services for OHP members from birth to age 21.
+This program provides you with the care you need for your health and development.
 These services can catch and help with concerns early, treat illness and support children with disabilities.

 You do not have to enroll separately in EPSDT.
 If you are under age 21 and enrolled in OHP, you will receive these benefits.
+Starting in 2025 Young Adults with Special Health Care Needs (ages 19 through 25) may also qualify for EPSDT benefits.
+Contact Columbia Pacific CCO for more information.

-The EPSDT benefit covers:
+EPSDT covers:

-• Any services needed to find or treat illness, injury or other changes in health.

-- "Well-child" or "adolescent well visit" medical exams, screenings and diagnostic services to determine if there are any physical, dental, developmental and mental health conditions for members under age 21. - Referrals, treatment, therapy, and other measures to help with any conditions discovered.
+- Any services needed to find or treat illness, injury or other changes in health. - "Well-child" or "adolescent well visit" medical exams, screenings and diagnostic services to determine if there are any physical, dental, developmental and mental health conditions for members under age 21. - Referrals, treatment, therapy, and other measures to help with any conditions discovered.